neicnordic/serverless-workshop/exercise/README.md

 ./myfunction/requirements.txt
 ```

 The YAML (.yml) file is used to configure the CLI for building, pushing and deploying your function.
-In this case, we will only build the work with the images locally, as network resources might be limited.
+In this case, we will work with the images locally, as network resources might be limited.

 You can learn more about the function configuration here: https://github.com/openfaas/faas-cli/blob/30b7cec9634c708679cf5b4d2884cf597b431401/stack/schema.go#L14 and https://docs.openfaas.com/reference/yaml/.